Hylley/Squares/README.md

-# Squares
+# Squares!
- A simple Unity C# game made to practice OOP patterns.
+"Squares!" is a simple roguelike Unity C# game made to practice OOP patterns.